What is Eastern Equine Encephalitis?

 EEE is a very rare disease.
 Since the virus was first identified in Massachusetts in 1938, fewer than 100 cases have occurred.
 Over 60% of those cases have been from Plymouth and Norfolk counties.
 However, in an active year human cases can occur throughout the state.

 Outbreaks of EEE usually occur in Massachusetts every 10-20 years.
 These outbreaks will typically last two to three years.
-The most recent outbreak of EEE in Massachusetts began in 2004 and included 13 cases with six fatalities through 2006.
+The most recent outbreak of EEE in Massachusetts began in 2010 and included nine cases with four fatalities through 2012.